Edmonton's winter patios put you front row

 At Culina On the Lake, the family trio of Isla Tanaka, her daughter Kimi and her mother Jean Jackson and their new pup walk up to a table and order a late lunch, having just snowshoed around Hawrelak Park lake.
 With the forest, the lake and a crackling fire behind them, the afternoon drifts by.

 Strings of lights twinkle in the frosty evening, as Ryan Wiesner and Orshie Kertesz sit in a gondola car taking in the scene on Jasper Ave.
-The gondola is not a new city attraction; the owners of the Rocky Mountain Icehouse custom-built a gondola car and installed it on their patio.
+The gondola is not a new city attraction; the owners of the Rocky Mountain Icehouse had a gondola car custom built and installed on their patio.
 The effect is like being instantly dropped into the Rockies (and yes, it’s bigger on the inside).

 The outdoor patio is that gathering place where strangers become friends, and where friends share laughs and reminisce over past adventures as they plan new ones.

-Why not enjoy it year-round, by visiting one of the many #YEGWinterPatios now?
-And while you are there, be sure to buy your YEG Winter Patio Warming kit to spread some cheer.
+Why not enjoy it year round, by visiting one of the many #YEGWinterPatios now?

 Winter, Patios, Food, Friends, Fire & More!